 We fell into deep waters when we hit verbs—specifically lesson 17.
 Well, at least I fell into deep waters.
 My son started copying charts like he had done in Essentials.
 He had a much better understanding of verbs than I did!
 So I created some charts to help me learn my conjugations and declensions.

 The charts are great for reference or copying.
 Here are some FREE printable charts to get you started conjugating verbs:

-I also have a section in the binder of blank black and white copies of the charts so we could practice our conjugating!
+I also have a section in the binder of blank black-and-white copies of the charts so we could practice our conjugating!

 I also printed the charts with the 2 to 1 feature (where you shrink the pages so that two pages print on one).
 This allowed the charts to be used as a quick reference.
 The colors at the top show how each of the four principle parts are used to build all of the variations of the verbs.